Trademark Registration in Nepal

 • The trademark is already registered by another party.

-The entire trademark registration process typically takes 12 to 14 months, provided there are no oppositions.
+The entire process typically takes 12 to 14 months.

-A registered trademark is valid for seven years from the registration date and can be renewed for additional seven-year periods indefinitely.
+Registered trademark is valid for seven years from the date of registration and can be renewed for additional seven-year periods indefinitely.

 • Application Submission Fee: NPR 1,000 (Approx. USD 10)